-B. Factors that limit adoption of customer solar generation
+B. Factors that Limit Adoption of Customer Solar Generation

 SDG&E strongly supports the development of solar energy production facilities and commends our customers that have made the commitment to solar energy, but we recognize that there are practical limits to effective installation and use of rooftop solar.
-A 2008 study by the National Renewable Energy Laboratory found that only 22 to 27% of residential rooftop area is suitable for hosting an on-site photovoltaic ("PV") system after adjusting for structural, shading, or ownership issues.
-SDG&E's experience to date suggests that a number of facts will continue to limit solar energy development:
+A 2008 study by the National Renewable Energy Laboratory found that only 22 to 27% of residential rooftop area is suitable for hosting an on-site PV system after adjusting for structural, shading, or ownership issues.
+DG&E's experience suggests that certain factors will continue to limit potential adoption of solar energy:

-- Rooftop solar typically must be installed by the home or building owner; - To generate effectively, rooftop solar requires a structure with a flat or southfacing roof; - Reflecting the substantial upfront investment cost of rooftop solar, a disproportionately high percentage of residential solar users are higher incomecustomers; - Residential rooftop solar leads to significant hidden NEM cross-subsidies that continue to grow over time and must be borne by non-solar customers, even as the cost of solar declines; - Rooftop solar typically has greater installation costs compared to larger systems that can take advantage of economies of scale:10 and www.nrel.gov/docs/fy09osti/44073.pdf, p.4.
+- Rooftop solar typically must be installed by the home or building owner; - To generate effectively, rooftop solar requires a structure with a flat or south-facing roof; - Reflecting the substantial upfront investment cost of rooftop solar, a disproportionately high percentage of residential solar users are higher income customers; - Residential rooftop solar leads to significant hidden NEM cross-subsidies that continue to grow over time and must be borne by non-solar customers, even as the cost of solar declines;

+www.nrel.gov/docs/fy09osti/44073.pdf, p.4.